shannon-tighe/thinklp-currency-app/design-docs/data-model.md

 - Prevent deletion of parent record if child exists

 3) Key__c
-- a unique identifier for system use
+- Identifier for system use.
+- Unique / Required
 - (Base_Currency__c + '|' + Quote_Currency__c + '|' + Rate_Date__c)

 3) Rate__c
 - Exchange rate value
-- Number (16, 8)
+- Length: 9 / Decimals: 9

 4) Rate_Date__c
 - The calendar date that this was the exchange rate for.

 ### CurrencyAppConfig__mdt
+#### Custom Fields
 1) Persist_Latest_Ex_Rates__c
 - Tells the system to persist the latest exchange rate in the database whenever the API is queried.
 Creates a row for each Base + Quote combination when fetching the latest data.